 The KAWAKI Women’s Group: Turtle Advocates

-Women from three Solomon Islands communities have banded together to protect turtles and play a new role in conservation education.
+Women from three Solomon Islands communities have united to protect turtles and play a new role in conservation education and ecotourism.

 Since 1992, The Nature Conservancy (TNC) has worked with three local communities to protect the Arnavons, which is the largest hawksbill sea turtle rookery in the South Pacific.
 Now a model for community conservation and the first marine national park in the Solomon Islands, the Arnavons was recently declared a Blue Park by the Marine Conservation Institute.
 The prestigious Blue Park Award, “recognizes outstanding efforts by nations, non-profits, MPA managers, and local stake-holders that effectively protect marine ecosystems now and into the future.”

 Although men from these communities have been involved in the ACMP for more than 25 years as community rangers, until recently women had little opportunity to be involved.
 With support from Robyn James, Conservation Director for TNC's Melanesia Program, women from Katupika, Wagina and Kia formed KAWAKI.
 The vision of KAWAKI is uniting women around conservation, culture and community to create a better future for their children.